JakobTischler/VSCode-FS-AI-Tools/README.md

 <br>

 ### Rename Files
 Renames the flightplan files ("Aircraft…", "Airports…", "Flightplans…") in the current file's folder to a pre-defined pattern.
 The pattern can hold different placeholders `{asdf}`, which will then be replaced with user-input data.
 As in `Create Aircraft` templates, placeholders can have optional suffixes (defined as anything after the `?`) that will be used if the placeholder is actually used, and otherwise omitted.
+If a placeholder receives an empty value, it will be removed from the filename.

 **Example**
 `{Base}_{season?_}{icao?_}{name}` will become `Flightplans_Wi2021_AAL_American Airlines.txt`, and respectively `Aircraft…` and `Airports…`.